Gary Ridgway: Incarceration

 Ridgway was placed in solitary confinement at Washington State Penitentiary in Walla Walla in January 2004.
 On May 14, 2015, he was transferred to the USP Florence High, a high-security federal prison east of Cañon City, Colorado.
 In September 2015, after a public outcry and discussions with Governor Jay Inslee, Corrections Secretary Bernie Warner announced that Ridgway would be transferred back to Washington to be "easily accessible" for open murder investigations.
 Ridgway was returned by chartered plane to Washington State Penitentiary in Walla Walla from USP Florence High, on October 24, 2015.
+In September 2024, Ridgway was briefly transferred from the Washington State Penitentiary to the King County jail for a few days before being transferred back to WSP.
+Authorities refused to give any explanation for the transfer.
+The transport order was unsealed in March 2025, revealing that Ridgway was temporarily transferred to help locate more victim remains.

 Victims

 Before Ridgway's confession, authorities had attributed 49 murders to the Green River Killer.
 Ridgway confessed to murdering at least 71 victims.
-Ridgway's victims were not women of any specific race or ethnicity, rather, they were all financially poor, younger women and girls between the ages of 14 and 26 (except for 3) whom he found in vulnerable circumstances, often working as prostitutes or having run away from home.

-Confirmed
+Confirmed killings

 At the time of Ridgway's December 18, 2003, sentencing, authorities had been able to find at least 48 sets of remains, including victims not originally attributed to the Green River Killer.
 Ridgway was sentenced for the deaths of each of these 48 victims, with a plea agreement that he would "plead guilty to any and all future cases (in King County) where his confession could be corroborated by reliable evidence."